JamsterMan/waveSurvival/README.md

 # waveSurvival
-A wave survival game inspired by The binding of Isaac and Vampire Vurvivors
+A wave survival game inspired by The binding of Isaac and Vampire Survivors